Are you experiencing Zoom fatigue? Want to learn more about it and discover how to minimize it?

 - Record and transcribe meetings that discuss projects and deliverables.
 Documenting anything that requires other people to weigh in later is a no-brainer.
 However, reviewing and structuring that documentation (so it’s actually helpful) is a necessary next step.

-- Allow for audio-only (with the understanding that more than three people on an audio-only call likely means that most people in attendance won’t say anything and are better off reading the write-up later or listening to the recording.)
+- Allow for audio-only and turning off the camera (with the understanding that more than three people on an audio-only call likely means that most people in attendance won’t say anything and are better off reading the write-up later or listening to the recording.)

 - Propose an asynchronous alternative before signing off.
 When you finish a Zoom call, suggest collaborating asynchronously next time.
 You can also cut live calls short by addressing ideas, questions, and final thoughts in an asynchronous format.
 This gives everyone time to digest and formulate more thoughtful responses.